24 minutes with Shawna X

 Shawna: No, I need to get around!
 I actually get so claustrophobic that I need to leave New York at least once a month or else I'll freak out.
 I like to explore different areas because I like seeing the different communities New York has to offer, thanks to the balance between a routine and an open schedule, and I have that currently in my life.
 It's been really helpful in allowing me to stay on top of my client work and my personal work.
 I think that by being here, there's just so much going on that making time for personal work is really hard to find.

-Shawna: By being in different areas like East Village, Chelsea, or upstate New York, it helps me experience different types of neighbourhoods, which is pretty stimulating.
+Shawna: By being in different areas like East Village, Chelsea, or upstate New York, it helps me experience different types of neighborhoods, which is pretty stimulating.
 There's just so much to offer and I don't understand when people just stay in their proximity.
 Why would you lock yourself up when there's so much in this city you could see?
 There's so many different types of people and I think that's what the biggest incentive in New York is: You're in a hub with people of all kinds of backgrounds.
 I don't want to only seclude myself in the creative scene.

 Mo: Yeah, and places like New York offer accessibility towards different things in different ways.
 Some people might be more copacetic to New York, LA, or Miami.
 But I try to stay away from the Miami people. [both laughing]